NOTE: April 1st, 2020 deadline has been extended to April 15th, 2020 due to Coronavirus.

 Once a grant has been awarded, applicants should understand that the grant processing procedure is lengthy.
 In some cases, grant funds may not be received prior to the start of a project.
 Applicants should be aware of this possibility and plan their cash flow accordingly.

 Applications will be evaluated on the basis of artistic quality, as defined by traditionality in the case of applicants for the Folk Arts Fellowship.
-Applications solely on the review of support materials such as manuscripts, images, and recordings, applicants should submit the best quality support materials possible.
+Since panels assess Fellowship applications solely on the review of support materials such as manuscripts, images, and recordings, applicants should submit the best quality support materials possible.
 It is the applicant’s responsibility to ensure that support materials are prepared and submitted adequately to RISCA for panel review.

 How to Apply